 Bisho’s kitchen is fully equipped to handle all of your needs.
 Whether it’s whipping up a quick breakfast before heading out for a day of sightseeing or booking a personal chef to come and prepare a Japanese-style meal, you’ll find everything you need.

 Separate Dining Area

 Bisho features a dedicated dining area, separate from the kitchen.
-The dining area comes complete with a TV and Netflix so you can catch up on your favorite shows while having a meal.
+The dining area comes complete with a TV so you can watch while having a meal.